united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_historian.md

       "pos_z": 3.2
     }
     ```
-   This can be useful, if we also want to monitor the cutter head temperature and other attributes
+   This can be useful, if we also want to monitor the cutter head temperature and other attributes, while still preserving most of the readability of the above method.
     ```json
     {
      "timestamp_ms": 1670001234567,